awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_iam.IRole

-Amazon IAM Role to be added to Amazon EKS master roles that will give access to kubernetes cluster from AWS console UI.

-An admin role must be passed if `eksCluster` property is not set.
+- *Default:* An admin role must be passed if `eksCluster` property is not set.

+The IAM Role to configure in the EKS master roles.

+It will give access to kubernetes cluster from the AWS console.
 You will use this role to manage the EKS cluster and grant other access to it.

 ---